scalacenter/scalac-profiling/docs/index.md

 Flamegraphs are graphs that allow you to see the stack of all the implicit search calls that have happened during a concrete compilation.
-They are intuitive to inspect and to browse.
+They are intuitive to inspect and to browse, and stand out because:

+* They allow you to selectively choose what things to profile.
+Click on every stack to zoom in, and reset by clicking "Reset zoom" on the bottom left.
+* They allow you to search via regexes and those matching stacks are highlighted.
+Check the search button on the top right.

 #### Flamegraph generation